-RBI Grade B Syllabus 2026: Exam Pattern for Prelims, Mains & Interview
+RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 Manish

-The RBI Grade B examination is widely considered the most prestigious and challenging banking exam in India, offering unparalleled career growth and perks.
-To successfully navigate the RBI Grade B 2026 recruitment, candidates must have a thorough understanding of the official syllabus and exam structure outlined below.
+The RBI Grade B exam is widely considered the most prestigious and challenging banking recruitment in India, offering exceptional career benefits.
+To excel in the RBI Grade B 2026 examination, candidates must thoroughly understand the comprehensive syllabus and exam structure outlined below.

-The RBI Grade B syllabus for the General (DR) post features four key sections in Phase 1 (Prelims): English Language, Reasoning Ability, Quantitative Aptitude, and General Awareness (Current Affairs & Banking).
-The Phase 2 (Mains) exam consists of three specialized papers: (i) Economic & Social Issues (ESI), (ii) Descriptive English, and (iii) Finance & Management (FM).
+The RBI Grade B syllabus for the DR (General) post comprises four core subjects in Phase 1 (Prelims): English Language, Reasoning Ability, Quantitative Aptitude, and General Awareness (Current Affairs & Banking).
+Phase 2 (Mains) evaluates candidates through three papers: (i) Economics & Social Issues (ESI), (ii) Descriptive English (Writing), and (iii) Finance & Management (FM).

 RBI Grade B Syllabus & Exam Pattern 2026

-RBI Grade B 2026 Preliminary exams are scheduled for June 13th and 14th, 2026, followed by the Mains exam on July 25th and 26th, 2026.
-Aspirants should prioritize mastering the core topics, exam pattern, question types, and time-management strategies detailed in the sections below.
+The RBI Grade B 2026 prelims are scheduled for June 13th and 14th, 2026, followed by the Mains on July 25th and 26th, 2026.
+Aspirants should prioritize mastering syllabus topics, exam patterns, question formats, and time management.
+Review the essential details below.

 RBI Grade B Syllabus and Exam Pattern 2026- Summary